miscreant/meta/dotnet/README.md

 // Create a 16-byte nonce (optional).
 var nonce = AesSiv.GenerateNonce(16);

-// Create a new AES-SIV instance.
+// Create a new AES-CMAC-SIV instance.
 It implements the IDisposable
-// interface, so it's best to create it inside using statement. using (var siv = new AesSiv(key))
+// interface, so it's best to create it inside using statement. using (var siv = CreateAesCmacSiv(key))
 {
   // If the message is string, convert it to byte array first. var bytes = Encoding.UTF8.GetBytes(plaintext);